 Tulocay Winery is the oldest continuously operating winery in the Coombsville area of Napa (located just north east of the actual town of Napa).
 Coombsville (named after Nathan Coombs, one of the founders of the city of Napa) is the newest one of Napa’s 16 sub appellations (approval granted in late 2011) – a region that is characterized by cooler growing conditions then further north in the valley and for featuring a wide diversity of micro-climates – allowing farmers to grow a variety of different types of grapes.

 After working on the long since defunct Pacific Coast Stock Exchange in San Francisco, founder Bill Cadman found himself in between jobs at age 29.
 He picked up a Sunset guide to wine country and started browsing the pages.
 The “wine country” north of San Francisco caught his eye.
 Bill came to the Napa Valley without any experience in the wine industry, took a job at Charles Krug Winery and began commuting in a 1955 Ford pickup from Sausalito to St. Helena.

 Bill quickly picked up wine related knowledge and spent time working in the winery at Heitz Cellars (the old ghost winery at the end of Taplin Road, not the Heitz tasting room), Clos du Val, (all long time Napa wineries still in existence) and Robert Mondavi Winery where he worked for more then 20 years as a tour guide.
 He remembers bringing visitors over to personally meet with Mr. Mondavi who would be hanging out at the winery.
 Mr. Mondavi was always interested in sharing his wealth of knowledge about the valley with visitors.
 Bill also recalls bringing his elderly mother into the winery for a celebration lunch of his 20 years working at the winery – Mr. Mondavi came over, pinched his mother’s cheeks and commented on how youthful her skin looked.

 Tulocay as Bill will tell you tongue in cheek, means “fine wines at reasonable prices” but in actuality it is an Indian word.

-A taste here is very relaxed and weather permitting is outside on a patio shaded by the oaks overlooking the small winery.
+A tasting here is very relaxed and weather permitting is outside on a patio shaded by the oaks overlooking the small winery.
 Bill truly enjoys visiting with people and a tasting with him is a fun, at times humorous and always an educational experience with invaluable historical tidbits from a time when there were far fewer wineries in the Napa Valley.

 For a low production winery Tulocay makes large variety of different types of wines.
 Bill has been working with the historic (and nearby) Haynes Vineyard since his first vintage in 1975.
 The Haynes Vineyard (not to be confused with another historical vineyard by the name of Hayne Vineyard – owned by Chase Cellars in St. Helena) was first planted around 1966 under the tutelage of Louis M. Martini and André Tchelistcheff.
 These are certainly among the oldest if not the oldest continuously commercially producing Pinot Noir vines in all of the Napa Valley.

 The Tulocay Pinot Noir is not as rich or dense as you might find from some of the Napa Carneros Pinot Noir producers, rather it is more traditionally made – in a Burgundian style.
 Every year the wine from this varietal tends to be elegant both in aroma and on the palate.
 Pinot Noir is partly what Tulocay is known for; remarkably after 40 vintages they are still making Pinot Noir from the old vines in the Haynes Vineyard.

-Most of the grapes used in Tulocay’s wines come from long term relationships that Bill has established over the years; Tulocay owns no vineyards.
 Bill makes a lighter styled Cabernet Sauvignon which pairs well with food including the single vineyard Cliff Cabernet Sauvignon (which they produced for several decades).
-The 2002 has very nice color with a nose containing notes of smokiness and hints of oak.
+The 2002 Tulocay Cabernet Sauvignon show dark ruby color with a nose containing notes of smokiness and hints of oak.
 Pleasing fruit shows on the palate – the mouth feel is smooth and the tannins are not gripping.
 Very balanced.